mjswen0923/PillDispenser/README.md

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/V9uTrwy9Qtg/0.jpg)](https://www.youtube.com/watch?v=V9uTrwy9Qtg)

 This project was completed as part of a Cornerstone of Engineering project at Northeastern University.
-Participating members were Matthew Swenson, Oscar Chen, and myself.
+Participating members were Christian Kuss, Oscar Chen, and myself.

 We were tasked with creating a robotic device that met a need.
 To this we crafted an automatic pill dispenser.
 The pill dispenser hosts a webpage that the doctor or caretaker can access and input three different pills, how many need to be dispensed, and when they will be dispensed.
 This data is then displayed on a small screen on the device so the patient can view when their pills are.
 An added feature is the dispensing of water with the pills to remove all excuses of not taking pills.
 The compartment containg the pills is also locked to prevent the abuse of pills.